OCarciente/site2/_posts/2020-01-27-On-The-Women-In-STEM-Paradox.markdown

 Your whole interpretation of this just seems fairly unidimensional.
 Society, and people, are more complicated than "gets a free choice" vs "doesn't get a free choice".

-Why isn’t there a huge resurgence of SAHDs (I’m guessing there isn’t) in these countries where financial problems aren’t as common?
+>Why isn’t there a huge resurgence of SAHDs (I’m guessing there isn’t) in these countries where financial problems aren’t as common?

 I'm kind of confused by this question.
 No, it's not a huge resurgence, it's just... my point was that if you can't afford them, you won't have them.
 Not that if you can afford them (as a society) you will have a large quantity of them.
 This is more about the ways in which sexism becomes less feasible to enforce when you need everyone to carry their weight in a sufficiently poor society.

-PART 3:

-Yes the “payoff” might not be as high for these women as it is for a Irani woman, but a lot of people choose their career based on their passion.
+>Yes the “payoff” might not be as high for these women as it is for a Irani woman, but a lot of people choose their career based on their passion.
 If these women were passionate about STEM, they’d pursue it because the barriers they face are a lot less even if it’s still a boys club.
 Isn’t following your interests and passion enough of a payoff to go into STEM fields considering there really isn’t that many barriers compared to the ones women face in poorer countries.
 Also, a lot of the men in these countries are presumably less sexist because they’ve been brought up in a more equal society.
 So why would it be such an issue for a woman to work in a male dominated field?

 I think that I already addressed this in my whole ramble about passions.
 Namely: Passions don't occur in a vacuum, they're not a magical letters in secret envelopes inside your heart that you open just before you declare a major in university.
 Passions are GROWN, when you practice doing something a lot, when you enjoy it, and when you get positive feedback from those around you.